iknowhtml/express-server-template/README.md

 # Express Template
-A basic template for an Express application with linting, Webpack transpilation and Docker set up.
+A basic template for an Express application with linting, testing, Webpack transpilation and Docker set up.

 #### To use
 Checkout this repo, install dependencies, then run the following commands in the terminal.